Design and Scheduling of an AI-based Queueing System: Heavy-traffic optimality of the

 According to Proposition~\ref{prop: convergence and approximation of predicted class N, tau, T, and W}, convergence of the sojourn time process $\VTftau^n \rightarrow \VTftau$ is equivalent to convergence of workload $\VTfW^n \rightarrow \VTfW$.
 Moreover, if $\VTfW^n$ converges, then $\Tftau_l = \TfW_l / \frho_l,\forall~l \in [K]$ (see Lemma~\ref{prop: little's law} and Lemma~\ref{lemma: relation between N and W}).
 Consequently, our goal is to develop a policy that satisfies $\VTftau^n \rightarrow \VTftau$ and

 in the heavy traffic limit.
-When the balance~\eqref{eq: KKT condition for tau} is achieved, the limiting workload allocation $\TfW_l=x_l := \Tftau_l \frho_l$ satisfies the KKT conditions~\eqref{eq: KKT artificial classes} and both conditions (a) and (b) are met, which leads to the policy's optimality.
+When the balance~\eqref{eq: KKT condition for tau} is achieved, the limiting workload allocation $\TfW_l=x_l := \Tftau_l \frho_l$ satisfies the KKT conditions~\eqref{eq: KKT artificial classes} and both conditions (i) and (ii) are met, which leads to the policy's optimality.